tha-dance/Software-Archana/README.md

 # Software-Archana
-This repo contains my trials of random forest and Multi-Layer perceptron (yet to come)
+This repo contains my trials of random forest and Multi-Layer perceptron

 ## Random Forest Classifier
 Using data from the HAR Dataset provided by UC Irvine's Machine learning repository.